-In accordance with the instructions provided at your June 13th, 2017 meeting and received from the Town by letter dated June 25th, 2017, from Laura Moy your Director Corporate Services & Clerk, we have prepared the following report that provides for new replacement bridges and repair and improvement to the open drain and ancillary work.
+Council instructions to reconsider the drainage report at their May 9th, 2023 meeting was confirmed by letter dated May 12th, 2023 from your Director Legislative Services & Clerk Robert Auger.
+Our original report was prepared in accordance with the instructions provided at your June 13th, 2017 meeting and received from the Town by letter dated June 25th, 2017, from Laura Moy your former Director Corporate Services & Clerk, and we had prepared the previous report that provided for new replacement bridges, enclosures, and repair and improvement to the open drain and ancillary work.
+In consultation with the Town Drainage Department Staff, we have communicated with owners that have desired their enclosures to be eliminated and to only provide them with a standard access bridge.
+Detailed investigations by Town Staff and our office have confirmed the very poor condition of the Bridge 7 enclosure and its need to be replaced to avoid problems and complications from arising.
+Discussions with the owners confirmed that the full enclosure was desired when replacement was required rather than just a standard access bridge.
 The Shuttleworth Drain comprises of an open drain with an enclosure at the east end generally located along the north side of North Talbot Road extending from its outlet in the Washbrook Drain, proceeding easterly to the 9th Concession Drain located along the west side of the 9th Concession Road in the geographic township of Sandwich South, Town of Tecumseh.
-A plan showing the Shuttleworth Drain, as well as the general location of the replacement bridges and drain is included herein as part of the report.
+A plan showing the Shuttleworth Drain, as well as the general location of the bridges, enclosures, and drain is included herein as part of the report.

-Our appointment and the works relative to the new and replacement bridges and repair and improvements to the Shuttleworth Drain, proposed under this report, is in accordance with Section 78 of the "Drainage Act, R.S.O.
+Our appointment and the works relative to the new and replacement bridges and enclosures and repair and improvements to the Shuttleworth Drain, proposed under this report, is in accordance with Section 78 of the "Drainage Act, R.S.O.
 1990, Chapter D.17, as amended 2021".
-We have performed all of the necessary survey, investigations, etcetera, for the proposed new and replacement bridges, repairs and improvements and we report thereon as follows.
+We have performed all of the necessary survey, investigations, etcetera, for the proposed new and replacement bridges and enclosures, repairs, and improvements and we report thereon as follows.